joostvangils/BPMN_RPA/README.md

       <a href="url"><img src="https://raw.githubusercontent.com/joostvangils/BPMN_RPA/main/BPMN_RPA/Images/os_system.PNG" height="450" width="400" ></a>

 ##### GateWays
-   * For now you can only use the Exclusive Gateway.
-This Gateway has to have a Data attribute named 'Type' with the value 'Exclusive Gateway'.
+   * For now you can only use the Exclusive Gateway and the Parallel Gateway.
+These Gateways must have a Data attribute named 'Type' with the value 'Exclusive Gateway' or 'Parallel Gateway' respectively.
+The use of the Parallel Gateway is momentarely restricted to transform multiple inputs into one output.
+At this moment multiple outputs are not yet allowed.

 ##### Sequence flow arrow
    * If the Sequence flow arrow is originating from an Exclusive Gateway, the Sequence flow arrow must have a value of 'True' or 'False'.